 Last week Sarah Parmenter published some interesting thoughts about how she can’t design in a browser.
 The gist of her post is that once she opens a code editor her focus shifts away from the creative and toward thoughts of structure.
 She finds the resulting design to be “boxy, bland, and uninspiring.”
 While she readily admits it’s not feasible to create Photoshop comps for every breakpoint in a responsive design, she knows she needs to use a graphics editor while working through her creative process.

 Earlier this week Mark Boulton offered similar thoughts from the Responsive Summit.
-He talked about recent discussions of designers looking for a new tool more aligned with moving things quicker to prototyping in a browser.
+He talked about designers looking for a new tool more aligned with moving things quicker to prototyping in a browser.
 He also talked about his own experience using Photoshop in the creative process and not wanting to give if up.

 My own process has been changing the last couple of years and I find myself much less reliant on graphic editors like Photoshop.